Machame – Shira Two

 - your appetite waning as you make it farther up the mountain

-- your appetite waning as you get homesick and realize that you only have strange food to eat that you’d normally never touch
+- your appetite waning as you get homesick and realise that you only have strange food to eat that you’d typically never touch

 But your stomach only has so much capacity, and if you’re hitting your limit — trust me; it’ll make the entire outhouse thing so much easier.